-Hi, my name is Matt, and I am a passionate runner.
+Hi, my name is Dominic, and I am a passionate runner.
 Let me tell you a story of how it all began for me.

 The main reason I started to run was to achieve my health and fitness goals.
 But somewhere in between all that hard work, I figured out I enjoy running.
 So I decided it is time to step up my game and join a running club.

 Here I learned all the basics and improved as a runner significantly.
 The group motivation is to blame - when I had bad days, I always found support in my team - they kept me moving forward.